A Campus-wide Framework to Increase Students’ Academic Success

 • Initiated active partnerships with 25 academic departments and student-supporting administrative units across campus

-• Collaboratively developed the new position, Metacognitive Mentors, to provide individualized responses to students’ metacognitive reflections in the College Algebra course, allowing the instructor and TAs to focus on course content and ensuring students receive timely feedback on their study strategies
+• Collaboratively developed the new position, Metacognitive Mentors, to provide individualized responses to students’ metacognitive reflections in the College Algebra course, allowing the instructor and TAs to focus on course content and ensuring students receive timely feedback on their study strategies.

 Next Steps: